Faith: Catholicism

-The four-part Catechism of the Catholic Church (CCC) gives Part One to "The Profession of Faith".
+The four-part Catechism of the Catholic Church (CCC) devotes Part One to "The Profession of Faith".
 This section describes the content of faith.
-It elaborates and expands particularly upon the Apostles' Creed.
+It elaborates and expands, particularly upon the Apostles' Creed.
 CCC 144 initiates a section on the "Obedience of Faith".

 In the theology of Pope John Paul II, faith is understood in personal terms as a trusting commitment of person to person and thus involves Christian commitment to the divine person of Jesus Christ.

+Lutheranism

+Lutherans believe the Bible teaches that faith is a state of the heart where one acknowledges and trusts the gospel’s promises—God’s forgiveness and eternal life through Jesus Christ:

 Methodism

 In Methodism, faith plays an important role in justification, which occurs during the New Birth.
 The Emmanuel Association, a Methodist denomination in the conservative holiness movement, teaches:

 The Church of Jesus Christ of Latter-day Saints

-The Articles of Faith of the Church of Jesus Christ of Latter-day Saints (LDS Church) states that "faith in the Lord Jesus Christ" is the first principle of the gospel.
+The Articles of Faith of the Church of Jesus Christ of Latter-day Saints states that "faith in the Lord Jesus Christ" is the first principle of the gospel.

 Some alternative, yet impactful, ideas regarding the nature of faith were presented by church founder Joseph Smith in a collection of sermons, which are now published as the Lectures on Faith.